wp-plugins/jquery-pagebar/readme.txt

 1. Screen of jQuery-Pagebar

 == Changelog ==
 = version 0.3.3 =
-* fix bug, thx to  [fruity](http://ocean90.wphelper.de/wordpress/plugin-jquery-pagebar/#comment-9007 "Comment")
+* fix bug
 * Javascript libaries are now only loaded when they are needed by jQuery Pagebar

 = version 0.3.2.2 =
 * fix bug, thx to scribu [298820](http://wordpress.org/support/topic/298820 "298820")
-* add russian language file, thx to [fatcow.com](http://fatcow.com/ "fatcow.com")
+* add russian language file

 = version 0.3.2.1 =
 * fix bug